Oxen-AI/oxen-release/README.md

-# 🐂 oxen-release
+# 🐂 Oxen

 Oxen helps you version on your machine learning datasets like you version your code.

-In a world of [Software 2.0](https://karpathy.medium.com/software-2-0-a64152b37c35) where we are replacing lines with neural networks and large datasets, we need better tooling to keep track of changes to the data and models over time.
+The shift to [Software 2.0](https://karpathy.medium.com/software-2-0-a64152b37c35) is happening where we are replacing lines with machine learning models and large datasets.
+Software is already complex, without the complexity of machine learning in the mix.
+We need better tooling to keep track of changes as data and models evolve over time.

-Versioning datasets with `git` or `git lfs` is slow and painful 😩.
-Git was built for code repositories, not data.
-Oxen is built from the ground up for speed and large datasets 🐂 💨 and is 10-100x faster than using git.
+Versioning datasets with `git` or `git lfs` is [slow and painful 😩](Performance.md).
+Git was built over 18 years ago and is optimized for code repositories, not large datasets.

-It is built from the ground up to be fast 🔥 and easy to learn 🧠
+Oxen 🐂 is built from the ground up for speed and can large datasets.
+It is 10-100x faster than using git or other tooling build on top of git.

-* Optimized to handle many files / large files that would be inefficient to store in git
-  * Images, Videos, Audio, Text, Parquet, Json, Models etc
+# Features

+* 🔥 Fast (10-100x faster than existing tools)
+* 🧠 Easy to learn (same commands as git)
+* 🗄️ Index lots files (millions of images? no problem)
+* 🎥 Handles large files (images, videos, audio, text, parquet, arrow, json, models, etc)
-* Native DataFrame processing
+* 📊 Native DataFrame processing ([oxen df](DataFrames.md) command for data exploration)
-* Tracks changes in an efficient data structure
-* Mirrors git commands, easy to learn
-* Helps slice dice your data to the subset you need for training, testing, and evaluation.
-* CLI + Server to sync your changes between team members and other infrastructure
+* 📈 Tracks changes over time (never worry about losing the state of your data)
+* 🤝 Collaborate with your team (sync to an oxen-server)
-* Syncs to [OxenHub](https://oxen.ai) for visualization and collaboration on public and private repositories.
+* 👀 Better data visualization on [OxenHub](https://oxen.ai)

 Sign up [here](https://airtable.com/shril5UTTVvKVZAFE) for more information and to stay updated on the progress.

 # Why the name Oxen?

-"Oxen" comes from the fact that the tooling will plow, maintain, and version your data like a good farmer tends to their fields 🐂 🌾.
+"Oxen" 🐂 comes from the fact that the tooling will plow, maintain, and version your data like a good farmer tends to their fields 🌾.
 Let Oxen take care of grunt work of your infrastructure so you can focus on the higher level ML problems that matter to your product.

 # Overview